npollesch/ORDNetwork/README.md

 significantly easier to implement.
 For the actual grouping exercise that motivated the project, a random algorithm was paired with two metrics for evenness to ensure group distance was minimized and a mixture of upper and lower management was achieved in each subgroup.

+See the "Mix the managers" version of the .docx for the final project summary.